 Terminology: Defining Real Property

-Understanding real estate starts with defining its core
+Understanding real estate starts with defining its core components and legal characteristics.

-extending downward to the center of the earth and upward to infinity, including
+Land: The earth's surface extending downward to the center of the earth and upward to infinity, including naturally attached objects (like trees and water).

-Improvements: Any permanent, man-made
+Improvements: Any permanent, man-made addition to the land.

 Examples: Buildings, roads,